riyakothwala/student-survey-angular/README.md

 ## Test
 ### Add Student.
 (POST)
 In order to add student details in the database table, pass student data (JSON format as below) in the request header using **POST** method.
+In the response, you get the same student details along with mean and standard deviation.
 URL: http://localhost:8080/survey-service/webresources/students
+Request:
 ```
 {
     "address": "hhvhvhu",